 - strong abilities with systems, such as computer programming and mathematics

-- no pressure to conform to social “norms” that may not go alongside their own personal idea of happiness
+- no pressure to conform to social norms that may not go alongside your own personal idea of happiness

 - musical abilities